phpbench/phpbench/docs/expression.rst

 display_as_time
 ~~~~~~~~~~~~~~~

-Similar to :ref:`func_display_as` but also allows specification of the "mode"
+Similar to :ref:`expr_display_as` but also allows specification of the "mode"

 .. literalinclude:: ../examples/Expression/display_as_time_1